1. Event Not Deduplicated

 In order to keep your events reporting accurate, Facebook is deduplicating server events when a browser event is sent.
 Deduplication means that when both browser and server events are received, the browser event is processed, and the server event is dropped.

-This can cause by missing key parameters so events from the server-side will not be processed smoothly.
-We recommend checking server-side with technical support.
+This can cause by missing key parameters so events from the server side will not be processed smoothly.
+We recommend checking the server side with technical support.

 2. Missing user parameters

-For Page View, ViewContent, AddtoCart, InitCheckout events, the pixel is tracking for all visitors
+For Page View, ViewContent, AddtoCart, and InitCheckout events, the pixel is tracking all visitors

 This is normal.
 Only clients who are tracked by CAPI have this warning, so no problem.
 All Pixel apps including Shopify are doing the same